citrineos/citrineos.github.io/framework.md

 #### Certificates

 Is responsible for handling certificate management, especially relevant for ISO15118.
+Certificates are also used to maintain websocket and OTA firmware update security.

 #### Configuration

-Handles the configuartion of the Charger Station example messages are `BootNotification` and `Reset`.
+Handles the configuration of the Charging Station.
+Example messages are `BootNotification` and `Reset`.

 #### EVDriver